-Parosteal lipomas are rare benign fat containing tumours closely related to the periosteum of bone.
+Parosteal lipomas are rare benign fat-containing tumours closely related to the bone periosteum.

-Parosteal lipomas are rare, making up just 0.3% of all lipomas.
-They typically occur in 40 to 60 year old patients.
+Parosteal lipomas are rare, comprising just 0.3% of all lipomas.
+They typically occur in 40- to 60-year-old patients.

-Patients present with slowly enlarging, painless soft tissue mass closely related to bone.
-Another clinical manifestation is nerve palsy, the most commonly affected is the posterior interosseous nerve.
+Patients present with a slowly enlarging, painless soft tissue mass closely related to a bone.
+Another clinical manifestation is nerve palsy, the most commonly affected nerve being the posterior interosseous nerve.

-The tumor composed of mature adult fat similar to soft-tissue lipomas.
+The tumour is composed of mature adult fat similar to soft-tissue lipomas.
 There is often an osseous stalk with cortical thickening.
 It shows lobular growth with thin intervening septations.
 There is a lack of malignant potential.

-The major distinctive radiologic diagnostic feature is juxta-cortical fatty mass with variable septations and containing variable sizes of bony protuberances as well as adjacent cortical thickening.
+The major distinctive radiologic diagnostic feature is a juxtacortical fatty mass with variable septations, containing variable sizes of bony protuberances as well as adjacent cortical thickening.

 - typically appears as a large, lucent mass